JustMarvell/RougueChest/README.md

 - Element assignment to pieces: randomized (mechanism TBD).
 - Full complexity (all cross-element combos) can be scoped down if needed — core 5 reactions above are the baseline.

 > Not started — no code yet.
-Note: `CombatUnit.IsFrozen` and `CombatState.RunNextTurn`'s freeze-skip already exist as a placeholder for the **Stalemate** reaction specifically, ahead of the rest of the element system.
+Note: `CombatUnit.IsFrozen` and `CombatState.AdvanceTurn`'s freeze-skip already exist as a placeholder for the **Stalemate** reaction specifically, ahead of the rest of the element system.

 ---